ArthurZhou/D2Lib/README.md

 # [D2Lib](https://github.com/ArthurZhou/D2Lib)
 A Python tool that provides online libraries.
 Supported markdown and html files.

-Tip:While you are using a .md file, the page's title is same as your file name(*.md* and *.html* will be removed)!
+Tip: While you are using a .md file, the page's title is same as your file name(*.md* and *.html* will be invisible)!

 ## Built-in NAT LICENSE (if you are going to download 1.0.0-beta6 or later, please read it)
 [View it here](https://github.com/ArthurZhou/D2Lib/wiki/Bulit-in-NAT-LICENSE)